metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 :param per_atom_targets: Specifies whether the model should be trained on a per-atom
     loss.
 In that case, the logger will also output per-atom metrics for that target.
 In any case, the final summary will be per-structure.
+:param loss_weights: Specifies the weights to be used in the loss for each target.
+The
+    weights should be a dictionary of floats, one for each target.
+All missing targets are assigned a weight of 1.0.